pysat/pysat/docs/citing.rst

 .. code::

   @misc{pysat200,
-    author       = {Russell Stoneback and
+    author       = {Stoneback, R.A. and
-                    Jeff Klenzing and
+                    Klenzing, J.H. and
-                    Angeline Burrell and
+                    Burrell, A.G. and
-                    Carey Spence and
+                    Spence, C. and
-                    Matthew Depew and
+                    Depew, M. and
-                    Nathaniel Hargrave and
+                    Hargrave, N. and
-                    Veronica von Bose and
+                    von Bose, V. and
-                    Silvio Luis and
+                    Luis, S. and
-                    Gayatri Iyer},
+                    Iyer, G.},
     title        = {Python Satellite Data Analysis Toolkit (pysat) v2.0}, month        = jul,
     year         = 2019,